Vegan Japanese

 Prep Your Sushi Mat:

-Wrap your sushi mat in a bit of cling film (or saran wrap) — it keeps things tidy and stops the rice from sticking.
+Wrap your sushi mat in a bit of cling film (or saran wrap).
+It keeps things tidy and stops the rice from sticking.
 Tuck the edges underneath so it stays nice and flat while you roll.

 Prep your veggies: